Predicting 21cm-line map from Lyman $\alpha$ emitter distribution with Generative Adversarial Networks: 21cm-line and Simulation

-In this work, we attempt to construct 21cm-line maps from spatial distribution of LAEs.
-The redshifted 21cm line, emitted from neutral hydrogen, is measured as the brightness temperature which is described as \citep[e.g.]{Furlanetto:2006jb},
+In this work, we attempt to construct 21\,cm-line maps from spatial distribution of LAEs.
+The redshifted 21\,cm-line, emitted from neutral hydrogen, is measured as the brightness temperature which is described as \citep[e.g.][]{Furlanetto:2006jb},

-where $x_{\rm HI}$ is the neutral fraction, $\delta_{\rm m}$ is the matter density fluctuation, $T_{\rm CMB}$ is the CMB temperature, $T_S$ is the spin temperature, $h$ is the hubble parameter, $\Omega_b$ and $\Omega_m$ are the density parameter of baryon and matter, respectively.
+where $x_{\rm HI}$ is the neutral fraction, $\delta_{\rm m}$ is the matter density fluctuation, $T_{\rm CMB}$ is the CMB temperature, $T_S$ is the spin temperature, $h$ is the {Hubble constant}, $\Omega_b$ and $\Omega_m$ are the {present day} density parameter of baryon and matter, respectively.
 We assume the IGM is sufficiently heated and $T_{\rm S} \gg T_{\rm CMB}$.
 This assumption is reasonable since we focus on lower redshift $z=6.6$.

-For modeling the 21cm line and the LAE distribution, we employ a radiative transfer (RT) numerical simulation and a semi-numerical simulation for solving the ionization. {By comparing the networks developed from two types of simulation, we discuss the effect of model of ionization to the accuracy of signal prediction.} The LAE distribution is evaluated by solving a Lyman-$\alpha$ 1D RT from the data.
+For modeling the 21\,cm-line and the LAE distribution, we employ a radiative transfer (RT) numerical simulation and a semi-numerical simulation for solving the ionization. {By comparing the networks developed from two types of simulation, we discuss the effect of the model of ionization to the accuracy of signal prediction.} The LAE distribution is evaluated by solving a Lyman-$\alpha$ 1D RT from the data.
 We describe the models below.